 Heirloom garden, heritage breed animals, newly restored 19th-century buildings and slave cemetery at this farm depicting 1850s plantation life in Maryland.

 5801 Oxford Road, Glen Echo

-Visit the home of the founder of the American Red Cross and the Civil War’s “Angel of the Battlefield” when she rode alongside the Union Army giving aid to wounded soldiers.
+Visit the home of the founder of the American Red Cross and the Civil War’s “Angel of the Battlefield” who rode alongside the Union Army giving aid to wounded soldiers.
 This Victorian-style historic house was Clara Barton’s home during the last 15 years of her life.
-Guided house tours on the hour.

 Gaithersburg Community Museum 301-258-6350